NTIA/scos-sensor/README.md

 Python path `package_name.discover.actions`, these actions will automatically be available for scheduling.

-The scos-usrp plugin adds support for the Ettus B2xx line of software-defined radios.
+The scos-usrp plugin adds support for the Ettus B2xx line of signal analyzers.
 It can also be used as an example of a plugin which adds new hardware support and re-uses the common actions in scos-actions.